anupshinde/anupzsite/contents/posts/going-static/index.md

 <a href="https://help.github.com/articles/using-jekyll-with-pages" target="_blank">Find out more here</a>.

 At some point, while learning about DocPad and Wintersmith - I realized that I would either have to write plugins for those or write some kind of pre-post-processor hacks to automate some redundant stuff.
 And I ended up learning another stack of tech (I learnt lots of good stuff).
 Ultimately, I gave up those two frameworks and decided to write my own static-site-generator.
 This time in plain JavaScript (with NodeJS).
 That also gave me a hands on learning NodeJS (but not for web-apps).
 I knew beforehand that its going to take longer than using the existing frameworks.
 At the end I got the flexiblity that I needed and did not have to use hacks to get things done.
-At the time of writing this, the code is just about 600 lines using 8 NodeJS modules.
+At the time of writing this, the code is just about 700 lines using 8 NodeJS modules.

-You can have a look at the code **here**.
+You can have a look at the code **[here](https://github.com/anupshinde/nirman)**.
 Some of the features at time of writing this:

 1. Flexibility to arrange your site contents - the way you want it.
 All the stuff goes in "contents" directory.